MichaelZarkov/8-Puzzle_Game/docs/docs.md

 ```
 the resulting state-action map is **optimal or almost optimal** - meaning that it solves every position close to the least possible steps.
 Again, we have to check if the reached solutions are optimal.

-The current state-action map in the folder *q_tables* is trained on the above parameters and it is **optimal or almost optimal**, meaning that **on all states it takes at most 31 moves** (it is proven that the hardest to solve states take at least 31 moves so it is optimal on the hardest).
+The current state-action map in the folder *q_tables* is trained on the above parameters and it is optimal or almost optimal - **on all states it takes at most 31 moves**.
+It is proven that the hardest to solve states take at least 31 moves, so this map is optimal at least on the hardest states.

 The training with the above parameters takes about 7 minutes.